Boise Guardianship Attorney

 Assisting Clients with Guardianships & Conservatorships

 In certain situations, a child’s biological parents may be temporarily unwilling or unable to properly care for their son or daughter.
 Some children suffer abuse or neglect at the hands of unfit birth parents.
 In other cases, such as those where the parent becomes deathly ill or is severely injured, the parent simply cannot adequately care or provide for the child anymore.

-We handle the sensitive legalities related to custody transfers and parental rights disputes, including:
+At Derek A. Pica, PLLC, we handle the sensitive legalities related to custody transfers and parental rights disputes, including:

 - Termination of the rights of one or both parents

 - Adoption (domestic)